wp-plugins/contact-form-7-skins/readme.txt

 Tags: contact form 7, form, skin, template, style, html, css Requires at least: 4.1
 Tested up to: 4.2.2
-Stable tag: 1.0.2
+Stable tag: 1.1
 Author URI: http://cf7skins.com
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Makes building & styling of Contact Form 7 forms much easier – even if you don’t have HTML + CSS skills.
+Makes styling of Contact Form 7 forms much easier – even if you don’t have HTML + CSS skills.

 == Description ==

-[CF7 Skins](http://cf7skins.com/) works right within the Contact Form 7 interface, making it easier for regular WordPress users to create professional looking Contact Form 7 forms using a range of compatible **Templates** and **Styles**.
+[CF7 Skins](http://cf7skins.com/) works right within the normal Contact Form 7 interface, making it easier for regular WordPress users to create professional looking Contact Form 7 forms using a range of compatible **Templates** and **Styles**.

-Simply select from a list of Templates that cover many common forms and then choose a Style for your form from a range of professional and beautiful Styles.
+Simply select from a list of compatible Templates that cover many common forms and then choose a Style for your form from a range of professional and beautiful Styles.

 Each Template acts as an easy to follow guide, which can be adapted to your particular requirements.
 Every Style covers the full range of Contact Form 7 form elements.

 CF7 Skins is highly customizable and easy to learn, even for beginners.
+CF7 Skins makes building and styling Contact Form 7 forms much easier - even if you don't have HTML and CSS skills.

 = CF7 Skins Features =

 Here are some of the things you can do with CF7 Skins:

-1. Create a vast range of simple and complex forms using Contact Form 7.
+* Create a vast range of simple and complex forms using Contact Form 7.
-1. Select from a list of built-in and ready to use Templates.
+* Select from a list of built-in and ready to use Templates.
-1. Easily edit built-in Templates to add, remove or modify form fields.
+* Easily edit built-in Templates to add, remove or modify form fields.
-1. Choose from a range of compatible Contact Form 7 from Styles.
+* Choose from a range of compatible Contact Form 7 from Styles.
-1. Works right within the normal Contact Form 7 plugin interface.
+* Works right within the normal Contact Form 7 plugin interface.
-1. Build professional looking Contact Form 7 forms without HTML and CSS knowledge.
+* Build professional looking Contact Form 7 forms without HTML and CSS knowledge.

 [Read more about CF7 Skins](http://cf7skins.com/).